web app into a DApp

 How to Undertake Web Into DApp Conversion

 Wondering how to convert a web app into a DApp?
-We have the answer for you here.
+What are the steps in the DApp development process?
+How to make a DApp website?

 DApps (decentralized applications) offer several advantages over traditional centralized database applications.
 Aside from these advantages, innovating in DApps is a great way to further help the quest to unlock the power of blockchain technology.